Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 SFY 2012-13 Changes to the Program

-A total of $1.7 million annually was approved in the 2012-13 New York State budget to fund the Physician Loan Repayment Program, and $4.3 million to fund the Physician Practice Support Program.
-These funds will support up to 20 additional Physician Loan Repayment awards, plus up to an additional 55 Practice Support slots.
+A total of $2.4 million annually was approved in the 2014-15 New York State budget to fund the Physician Loan Repayment Program, and $10.6 million to fund the Physician Practice Support Program.
+In addition, a total of up to $148,000 in federal matching funds is available to supplement the Loan Repayment funding.
+These funds will support up to 12 additional Physician Loan Repayment awards, plus approximately 106 additional Practice Support slots.

-In addition to continuing the funding for these programs, the 2012-13 State Budget included changes for the DANY Physician Practice Support and Physician Loan Repayment programs.
+In addition to continuing the funding for these programs, the 2014-15 State Budget continued to authorize changes made in the 2013-14 budget for the DANY Physician Practice Support and Physician Loan Repayment programs.
 The provisions are:

 Submission, Review and Award Process